Responsible Sourcing Audit Program

 There have been cases where we did not approve factories for production due to audit performance, and we exit factories which are unable and/or unwilling to consistently meet our minimum expectations.

 In 2020, we created a rigorous audit grading system to better capture factory performance data.
 In doing so, we are able to allocate resources more efficiently to enable safer working environments for the people in our supply chain.
 This chart shows our Tier 1 factories broken down by our Responsible Sourcing Risk Ratings (Low, Medium, High).

-Through partnership and transparency, we’ve achieved a 7 point increase in Low Risk factories and an 18 point decrease in High Risk factories since FY19.
-We acknowledge that 3% of our factories still experience High Risk issues.
+We acknowledge that 6% of our factories still experience High Risk issues.
 While this doesn’t look “perfect,” transparency is important to us on this journey and we are proud of the improvements we’ve accomplished in partnership with our factories.